EvidentSecurity/esp-sdk-ruby/docs/AuditLogExportApi.md

 Show a single Audit Log File

-The URL returned will expire and will no longer work after the expiration
+The URL returned will expire and will no longer work after the expiration.

 ### Example
 ```ruby